PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

             where :math:`\epsilon^{C_i}_{\pi_{k+1}}=\max _s\left|\mathbb{E}_{a \sim \pi_{k+1}}\left[A^{C_i}_{\pi_k}(s, a)\right]\right|`

+.. _Proposition 2:

 ------

 Summary
 ~~~~~~~

 We mainly introduce the essential inequalities in CPO.
-Based on those inequalities, CPO presents optimization problems that ultimately need to be solved and propose two proposition about the worst case in the CPO update.
+Based on those inequalities, CPO presents optimization problems that ultimately
+need to be solved and propose two proposition about the worst case in the CPO
+update.
 Next section, we will discuss how to solve this problem practically.
-It is expected that you may be confused when you first read these theoretical derivation processes, and we have given detailed proof of the above formulas in the appendix, which we believe you can understand by reading them a few times.
+It is expected that you may be confused when you first read these theoretical
+derivation processes, and we have given detailed proof of the above formulas in
+the appendix, which we believe you can understand by reading them a few times.

 ------